kgeis/look-lab/README.md

    branches.
 Copy-pasting this file into a folder with the design works, too.
 5. Import design into Bombsheller's Adobe Illustrator template found at http://bombsheller.com/download-the-template.html one .ai file per variant.
-   Hopefully you won't have to do this soon, but rigt now it's a necessary evil.
+   Hopefully you won't have to do this soon, but right now it's a necessary evil.
-   If you use any of SVGs filter effects in your design you'll have to use a rasterizer to render your SVG to an image format to import.
+   If you use any of SVG's filter effects in your design you'll have to use a rasterizer to render your SVG to an image format to import.
 We've seen success with webkit2png, found here: https://github.com/paulhammond/webkit2png.
    We're exploring other rasterizers and are open to suggestions!